ues-io/uesio/README.md

   ```
   npm install -g nx
   ```
 - Optional.
-Create a file called `launch.json` located in `apps/.vscode` for the uesio server debugger in go and paste the following :
+Create a file called `launch.json` located in `apps/.vscode` for the uesio server debugger in Go and paste the following :

 ```
 {